MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 <hr/>

-## There are five main players in the Angular Dependency injection Framework.
+## The five main players in the Angular Dependency Injection Framework?

 [⬆️ Back to Top](#top2)